William Jay Gaynor: Assassination attempt

 Early in his term, Gaynor was shot in the throat by James J. Gallagher, a discharged city employee who had been a New York dock Night Watchman from April 7, 1903, to July 19, 1910.
 Gaynor remains the only New York City mayor to be hit by a bullet during an assassination attempt.
 The violent incident happened on board the Europe-bound SS Kaiser Wilhelm der Grosse, which was docked at Hoboken, New Jersey.
 Gallagher died in a prison in Trenton, New Jersey, from paresis on February 4, 1913, the same year as Gaynor's death.
 Observing Gaynor in conversation, New York World photographer William Warnecke snapped what he thought would be a typical, if uneventful, photo of the new Mayor.
 Instead, Warnecke captured the very moment that Gallagher, at point-blank range, shot a bullet through Gaynor's neck.
-The rarely-seen snapshot remains one of the most highly praised photographs in the history of photojournalism.
+It remains one of the most highly praised photographs in the history of photojournalism.
+Other photographs of the attempt were captured by Wade Mountfortt Jr.

 Death and legacy

 Although Gaynor quickly recovered, the bullet remained lodged in his throat for the next three years.
 During his term as mayor, Gaynor was widely considered a strong candidate for Governor or President.
 Tammany Hall refused to nominate him for reelection to a second term, but after accepting the nomination from an independent group of voters, he set sail for Europe aboard RMS Baltic.
-Six days later, on September 10, 1913, Gaynor died suddenly on a deck chair aboard the liner.
+Six days later, on September 10, 1913, Gaynor died suddenly on a deck chair aboard the liner, aged 64.
 After his death, doctors concluded that he died of a heart attack, and that his old wound was at most a minor contributing factor.
 Gaynor is interred at Green-Wood Cemetery in Brooklyn, New York.

 The Fire Department of New York operated a fireboat named William J. Gaynor from 1914 to 1961.

+There is a statue commemorating Gaynor in Cadman Plaza Park in Brooklyn.